bpuig/laravel-subby/docs/dev/models/plan-subscription-model.md

 ## Change its Plan

-You can change subscription related plan easily as follows:
+You can change subscription related plan easily as follows, method accepts either `Plan` or `PlanCombination`:

 ```php
 $plan = Plan::find(2);